TooTallNate/Simple-Game-Framework/README.md

    engine.
 However, I (TooTallNate) have never programmed in C++, let alone developed games, so I probably won't be touching this one.

- * `Any other language that has a JavaScript Interpreter`: In theory, your game written using the SGF API is reusable anywhere that JavaScript can be implemented!
+ * `Any other platform with a JavaScript Interpreter`: In theory, your game written using the SGF API is reusable anywhere that JavaScript can be implemented!
 That's the beauty of developing your game in an interpreted language.